mmbwn0220/Spark_Project/README.md

 4. Modeling

 Split the dataset into train, test, and validation sets.
 Test out the machine learning methods like logistic regression model, SVM, random forest classifier model and gradient boosted trees .
 Evaluate the accuracy of each models, determine winning model based on test accuracy and report results on the test set.
 My winning model is Gradient boosted trees .
-Also did feature Importances analysis from it
+I also did feature importances analysis from it to analyze most important features for prediction.